vtumwa/website/content/courses/syssec.md

 		</tr>
 		<tr>
 			<td>1.
 Create a security group in Active Directory and add your User to it
  <br/>2.
-Create a group policy that sets the desktop backgroun(hint: google) <br/>3.
+Create a group policy that sets the desktop background (hint: google) <br/>3.
 Apply this setting to the security group you created </br>4.
 Send screenshots of applied background and set group policy to ubnetdef@buffalo.edu</a></td>
 			<td>March 9, 2016 @ 6:00PM</td>
 		</tr>
 	</tbody>